UniqueNetwork/marketplace-docker/README.md

 ![Primary](./doc/primary_market.png)

-When the marketplace is the **Secondary** all the users can put up tokens for sale.
+When the marketplace is **Secondary**, all the users can put up tokens for sale.
 Both 'Sell' and 'Transfer' buttons are available.

 ![Secondary](./doc/secondary_market.png)